 1. What Does Data Integrity, Integration, and Interoperability Have to Do With Each Other?

 In today’s interconnected digital landscape, data integrity, integration, and interoperability are the cornerstones of efficient and effective business operations.
-Though these three terms are interrelated, they mean different things to different people.
-As a result of these differences in understanding and frequent misunderstandings, most organizations struggle to fully leverage business insights from data available.
-In particular, they are both frustrated and underwhelmed when establishing data transfer interfaces between business systems.
-So to better explain this digital disconnect, let’s start with some definitions.
+Because these specialized methodologies are so critical to modern supply chains, it is crucial that we know how each of these processes work.
+Without optimizing these technical processes, organizations will struggle to fully leverage business insights from their data.
+In particular, if businesses do not master these data-intensive methodologies, their data will remain ambiguous and disconnected across business systems, yielding few actionable insights.
+To better explain these digital disconnects, let’s start with some definitions.

 Definitions for Data Integrity, Integration and Interoperability